-Due to the technical language of HB 481, district attorneys could potentially seek a murder charge against someone who violates the heartbeat law, the AJC reported Friday.
+Due to the technical language of HB 481, district attorneys could potentially seek a murder charge against someone who violates the “heartbeat” law.

 But that was not the intent of the law, according to its lead sponsor, Rep. Ed Setzler, R-Acworth.
 Rather, he said, women, doctors, nurses and pharmacists can be prosecuted under Georgia’s criminal abortion statute, which carries a maximum sentence of 10 years in prison.